MikdadA/Propositional-Logic-and-Truth-Tables/README.md

 determines whether the expression is a tautology (always true), contradiction (always false), or contingency (truth depends on the assignment of TRUE/FALSE to the variables) determines whether two expressions E1 E2 are logically equivalent by checking whether E1 ↔ E2 is a tautology.

-Submissions:

-In the Google form, please submit:

-Assignment1.py (your program)
-Assignment1.txt (console output showing the truth-tables and summary information for functions f0 - f18)

-Standard Preliminary Tasks:

-[1] Install the Python language and interpreter and the PyCharm integrated development environment (IDE) and get the sample "Hello User" program running  as  outlined in "Assignment #0: Installing Python and PyCharm".

-[2] Add a comment at the top.
-(This will also be a template for commenting future assignments)

-[3] Define a function main() which will be the springboard for the execution of all other code in this assignment.

-def main():
-    pass # placeholder until actual function content is provided

-[4] Add these lines just below the main() function to ensure that importing of this module into another program will not automatically run it.

-if __name__ == "__main__":
-    main()

-[5] Create a program configuration.
-Note: one will automatically be created if you run via the Run menu item.

-Assignment-Specific Tasks:

 [1] Near the beginning of the program, write the following line to give us access to some important Python packages